pppLang/SKNet/README.md

 I implement the core Slective Kernel Module, as illustrated in the img:
 ![Slective Kernel Module](https://github.com/pppLang/SKNet/blob/master/img/img1.PNG)

+The core SKConv unit is implement as a Pytorch Module in untils.py.

 I intend to test in cifar-10 and imagenet, and test in some SR models.